Aerilius/sketchup-console-plus/README.md

 ## Development

-You can a technical overview about this extension in the design folder.
+You can find a technical overview about this extension in the design folder.

 Run `rake test` to run the tests.